microsoft/pxt/common-docs/reference/arrays/pick-random.md

 [""]._pickRandom()
 ```

 Rather that generating your own random index for an array to select an item, you can have an item from an array returned to you randomly in single operation.
-An item is chosen at a random index with in the length of the array.
+An item is chosen at a random index within the length of the array.

 ```block
 let list: number[] = []